Liphos/ScreenRecorder/README.md

 I briefly tested the script using mss to a script in C++, thanks to a [post](https://gist.github.com/prashanthrajagopal/05f8ad157ece964d8c4d?permalink_comment_id=4790784#gistcomment-4790784).
 When compiling this simple script, I obtained around **30** fps on the MSI laptop, which is only 5fps more than the python script.

 A great speed improvement would be to leverage OBS or other screen recording tool as they are much more efficient(can reach **60** fps easily).
 However it implies some limitation and more development time compared to python.

+## Additionnal tools
+To convert png images to webp: ```ffmpeg -i <file_name.png> -q:v 90 "<new_image_name>.webp"``` where -q:v 90 is the quality ratio(higher is better)

+In term of efficiency of compression, Jpeg XL seems to be above the rest but is not always supported.
+Otherwise jpeg or webp are also very powerful.
+When checking for dataset of images for diffusion models, I found some png or jpegs.
+I think both can be used however less artefacts are better.